Jimmy McMillan: 2012 presidential campaign

 McMillan was a registered member of the Democratic Party.
 Then, on December 23, 2010, he said that he would switch parties and run as a Republican in the 2012 U.S. presidential election, to avoid a primary challenge from President Barack Obama.
 He also campaigned with performance artist and activist Vermin Supreme and appeared as Supreme's presidential running mate in the 2014 documentary about Supreme's 2012 presidential campaign, Who Is Vermin Supreme?
 An Outsider Odyssey, directed by Steve Onderick.
 McMillan and Supreme made a pact, each agreeing to act as vice president for the other if either were elected.
 He believes that his greatest political strengths include a mastery of social media, an ability to pinch pennies, and inimitable political vision.

 McMillan appeared at the Conservative Political Action Conference in February 2011.
 He also appeared at Northeastern University in March 2011, through the Political Science Student Association, where he discussed key issues.
 McMillan campaigned during the Occupy Wall Street protests, criticizing the protesters for voting for the wrong person but defending the protesters' right to protest.
 On November 15, 2011, McMillan held court on the 23rd floor of the Financial Industry Regulatory Authority offices kibbitzing with his legal staff and media representatives.
 McMillan was the keynote speaker at Occupy Tenafly on May Day 2012.
 There, he told protesters that college tuition is also "too damn high".

 He was not invited to any of the Republican debates and did not appear on any primary ballots.
-However, he did appear in a debate against comedian Conner Ratliff on The Chris Gethard Show, a public access program in New York City.
+However, he did appear in a debate against comedian Connor Ratliff on The Chris Gethard Show, a public access program in New York City.
 Ratliff was also running for president on the platform of him being old enough to be elected president.
 On September 13, 2012, McMillan suspended his candidacy to run for Mayor of New York City in the 2013 election, and endorsed President Barack Obama.